Published: 10/2024 | Updated: 2/2026

 That said, this may not always be the case, and even some minor dog attack wounds can cause serious consequences.
 Want to learn more?
 Keep reading to discover dog bite healing tips, what complications to look for, and how you can get compensation from the dog’s owner.

-Stages of Dog Bite Healing
+Dog Bite Wound Healing Stages

 Most of the time, a dog bite will heal within a few weeks, but this might be longer.
 During this time, you’ll see progress in stages: